Marshalling (computer science): From XML to an executable representation

-Unmarshalling converts the XML representation of Code Snippet 1 to the default executable Java representation of Code Snippet 2.
+Unmarshalling is the process of converting the XML representation of Code Snippet 1 to the default executable Java representation of Code Snippet 2, and running that very code to get a consistent, live object back.
+Had a different format been chosen, the unmarshalling process would have been different, but the end result in the target runtime would be the same.

 Unmarshalling in Java

 Unmarshaller in JAXB

 The process of unmarshalling XML data into an executable Java object is taken care of by the in-built Unmarshaller class.
 The unmarshal methods defined in the Unmarshaller class are overloaded to accept XML from different types of input such as a File, FileInputStream, or URL.
 For example:

 JAXBContext jcon = JAXBContext.newInstance("com.acme.foo");